Prometheus thoughts and Alien / Aliens crossover bits

 A hugely expensive mission, with the head of Weyland Industries on board and the ship has no armaments / weaponry?
-Also the people handpicked for this massive mission are all fairly dumb, particularly the biologist and geologist, but also pretty much all of them, I mean seriously, taking your helmets off just because there’s breathable air?
+Also the people handpicked for this massive mission are all fairly dumb, particularly the biologist and geologist, but also pretty much all of them.
+I mean seriously, taking your helmets off just because there’s breathable air?
 Not Cool.
-Also there’s no command stream, though this goes for Alien and Aliens as well, so I can forgive this as it actually lends itself to the overall tension of the narrative, given no one is in charge and when the person who thinks they’re in charge (Vickers) tries to show that she is, it all falls apart because no one cares, she’s essentially like Gorman with a flamethrower.
+Also there’s no command stream, though this goes for Alien and Aliens as well, so I can forgive this as it actually lends itself to the overall tension of the narrative.
+No one is in charge and when the person who thinks they’re in charge (Vickers) tries to show that she is, it all falls apart because no one cares, she’s essentially like Gorman… with a flamethrower.

 A Rubik’s Cube… I’ll say no more… that was lazy prop making, though I imagine the prop making community is happy given how simple that should be to replicate.

 Vickers for goodness sake, if something is rolling toward you slowly due to its bulk and is following a particular trajectory… RUN SIDEWAYS!!
-Her death was a total letdown, she was meant to be the villain I assume, like a Carter Burke character, but she wasn’t and for this reason the glee I should have felt as Engineer Ship 01 rolled over her was lost, I wanted her to survive, I wanted to see more.
+Her death was a total letdown.
+She was meant to be the villain I assume, like a Carter Burke character, but she wasn’t and for this reason the glee I should have felt as Engineer Ship 01 rolled over her was lost.
+I wanted her to survive, I wanted to see more.
+SIDEWAYS FFS VICKERS!

 What I Loved – Prometheus Alien / Aliens crossovers!